-Before the early registration deadline, cancellations will be refunded, less $50.
-After this date, cancellations will be granted credit, less $50, toward a future short course within one year.
+Before the early registration deadline, cancellations will be refunded, less US $50.
+After this date, cancellations will be granted credit, less US $50, toward a future short course within one year.
 Refund credits must be requested within 1 week of the beginning of the event.

 Online course procedures and requirements